Welcome to SkySlope!

-Welcome to SkySlope!
-Here at Support, we are your number one resource and we live to answer your questions.
-In SkySlope, you'll need to create Listing files, and cancel and convert them; you'll need to attach and remove items from your checklists; you'll need to send and receive emails; and hopefully take advantage of versatile and convenient DigiSign feature.
-So we've gathered the most important "Get Started with SkySlope" guides, so all of the basics are right at your fingertips.
+Here in Customer Support, we are your number one resource and we live to answer your questions.
+In SkySlope, you'll need to create, cancel and convert Listing files.
+You'll need to attach and remove items from your checklists.
+You'll need to send and receive emails.
+And hopefully, take advantage of the versatile and convenient complete product suite.
+We've gathered the most important "Get Started with SkySlope" guides, so all of the basics are right at your fingertips.

-Create a Listing: You'll need to create a Listing within SkySlope when you're representing the seller or landlord of a property that is for sale or for lease.
+Create a Listing: You'll need to create a Listing within SkySlope when you're representing the seller or landlord of a property for sale or lease.
 When you're creating your Listing, you will input some basic information (such as the listing & listing expiration dates, list price, seller's name(s) and contact information).
 After you've submitted this information, you'll be taken to the Checklist for that file.
 You'll use the Checklist to submit important documentation to your office.

 Create a Transaction: You’ll need to create a Transaction within SkySlope when you’re representing the buyer or tenant of a property.
 When creating your Transaction, you will input some basic information (such as the acceptance date, agreed price, your buyer’s name and contact information, and commission information).
 Once you’ve submitted this information, you’ll be taken to the Checklist for that file.
 You'll use the Checklist to submit important documentation to your office.